 - i.
-Composition of Board: The Strength of the Board as on March 31, 2022, the Company has 8 Directors headed by 1 (One) Non-Executive (Independent) Chairman.
-The other 7 (Seven) Directorship consist of 4 (Four) Executive Directors, (1) One Non-Executive Non-Independent Director and 2 (Two) Independent Directors.
+Composition of Board: The Strength of the Board as on March 31, 2023, the Company has 7 Directors headed by 1 (One) Non-Executive (Independent) Chairman.
+The other 6 (Six) Directorship consist of 3 (Three) Executive Directors, (1) One Non-Executive Non-Independent Director and 2 (Two) Non-Executive Independent Directors.
 The composition of the Board is in conformity with the Regulation 17 of the SEBI Listing Regulations read with Section 149 of the Companies Act, 2013. - ii.
 Board and Committee Meetings: None of the Directors on the Board is a member of more than 10 committees or Chairman of more than 5 committees across all the Companies in which he is a Director.
-Necessary disclosures regarding committee positions in other Public Companies as at March 31, 2022 has been made by the Directors. - iii.
-The names and categories of the Directors on the Board, their attendance at Board Meetings held during the year and at the last Annual General Meeting and also the number of other directorships and committee memberships held by them are given below as required under Regulation 17 of the Listing Regulations, as at March 31, 2022:
+Necessary disclosures regarding committee positions in other Public Companies as at March 31, 2023 has been made by the Directors. - iii.
+The names and categories of the Directors on the Board, their attendance at Board Meetings held during the year and at the last Annual General Meeting and also the number of other directorships and committee memberships held by them are given below as required under Regulation 17 of the Listing Regulations, as at March 31, 2023:

-Name of Directors Category No. of Board Meetings held during the Year 2021-22 Attendance at the last AGM held on 18 th No. of Director ships held in other No. of Co position Name of Directors Held Attende d September, 2021 Companies Chairman Member Mr. Ramakrishnam Raju Kounparaju Chairman, Non-Executive Independent Director 4 4 Yes - - - Dr. Srikakarlapudi Srihari Raju Promoter Executive Director 4 4 Yes - - - Mr. Srikakarlapudi Harikrishna Promoter Executive Director 4 4 Yes - - -
+Name of Directors Category No. of Board Meetings held during the Year 2022-23 Attendance at the last AGM held on 24 th ships held No. of Committee positions held Held Attende d September, Companies Chairman Member Mr. Ramakrishnam Raju Kounparaju Chairman, Non-Executive Independent Director 4 4 Yes - - 1 Dr. Srikakarlapudi Sirisha Promoter Executive Women Director 4 4 Yes - - -

-Mr. Akella Parvathisem Executive Director 4 4 Yes ī - - Mr. Sreeramakrishna Grandhi Non-Executive Independent Director 4 4 Yes 4 - 4 Dr. Srikakarlapudi Sirisha Promoter Executive Women Director 4 4 Yes - - - Mr. Kakarlapudi Sitarama Raju Non-Executive Non-Independent Director 4 4 Yes - - - Mr. Venkatasatyanarayana Murthy Chayaly Non-Executive Independent Director 4 4 Yes - - -
+Mr. Srikakarlapudi Harikrishna Promoter Executive Director 4 2 Yes - - - Mr. Akella Parvathisem Executive Director 4 4 Yes - - - Mr. Sreeramakrishna Grandhi Non-Executive Independent Director 4 4 Yes 4 - 4 Mr. Kakarlapudi Sitarama Raju Non-Executive Non-Independent Director 4 3 Yes - - - Mr. Venkatasatyanaraya na Murthy Chayaly Non-Executive Independent Director 4 4 Yes - - -